 The proposed works are not anticipated to result in significant environmental effects.
 Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.
-Any future BEAR Scotland schemes will be programmed to take into account already-programmed works and as such, any cumulative effect will be limited.
+Any future BEAR Scotland schemes will be programmed to take into account already programmed works and as such, any cumulative effect will be limited.

-In addition, a search using Falkirk Council 'Simple Search' identified that there is one planning application within 300 m of the scheme, which consists of an internal dwellinghouse alteration.
-Overall, it is therefore unlikely that the proposed works will have a significant cumulative effect with any other future works in the area.
+In addition, a search using Scottish Borders Council 'Simple Search' identified no planning applications within 300 m of the scheme, therefore there is unlikely to be a significant cumulative effect with any other future works in the area.